Stockflare/blog/_posts/2015-03-25-uk-medicine.markdown

 ---

 To get updates on UK stocks that catch our eye at Stockflare, or to see what UK stocks, I'm planning to buy, *before* I buy them, please follow our UK Twitter account [@StockflareUK](https://twitter.com/stockflareUK).
-Yes, you'll be able to front-run me, if you are so inclided.
+Yes, you'll be able to front-run me, if you are so inclined.

 ---